 The emergency department at Providence St. Vincent Medical Center is the busiest in the Portland metro area, accommodating more than 80,000 visits per year.
 Providence St. Vincent is both the local community hospital for the west side and a destination for patients needing our specialized care in areas such as cardiovascular disease, stroke, behavioral health and pediatrics.

-The existing ED space hasn’t been significantly expanded in 30 years, and Oregon’s growing and aging population has pushed the department to the limits.
+Since the hospital’s opening in 1994, Oregon’s growing and aging population has pushed the 30-year-old emergency department to the limits.
 The growth is projected to continue, with an expected 100,000 visits annually in the next 20 years.

 Wait times are long and getting longer, providers and nurses are running out of space to care for patients, ambulances sometimes must go elsewhere, and caregiver and patient safety can be a concern.

-We deliver exceptional care here at Providence St. Vincent, including being named among the 2023 Top 50 hospitals in the U.S. by Healthgrades for the third consecutive year, but there are things that we want to do better and faster to better serve our community.
+We deliver really great care here at Providence St. Vincent, including being named among the 2023 Top 50 hospitals in the U.S. by Healthgrades for the third consecutive year, but there are things that we want to do better and faster to better serve our community.

 Features of the new ED